ABOUT HOOP DRUM SIZE

 And finally, others may have ordered drums before you ordered yours, so he makes them in the order that orders are received.
 Thus, it can take some time to make your drum.
 Once you receive your drum, though, you will know for sure that it was worth the wait!

-You can expect your painted drum to take about 3 - 4 weeks to be finished.
+You can expect your drum to take about 2 - 4 weeks to be finished.
 It's worth the wait!

 More Details, Please

 He makes the frames for Lightning-Struck drums himself from lightning-struck trees.
-Rawhide on drums is buffalo, goat, elk, deer, cow or horse (these last two are the only hides available for international orders), depending on availability.
+Rawhide on drums is buffalo, goat, elk, deer, cow or horse (these last two are the only hides available for international orders / beyond U.S. roders), depending on availability.
 All of these are combined into drums considered to be sacred expressions of the wheel of life and honored partners in the search for spiritual healing and union.

 The Budget Drums are American-made to Bob's specifications.
 (Please see individual listings for whether a drum can be exported beyond U.S. borders.)

 Attention to details and quality materials make all the difference in a Thunder Valley drum.

 Wonderful Natural Drum Heads